 Creating new components by dragging items from the Database Explorer

 You can drag connections, tables and stored procedures from the Database Explorer and drop them onto Visual Studio designers, the integrated development environment (IDE) automatically creates new components that reference the resources selected.
 For example, if you drag a table from Database Explorer onto a Visual Studio designer, the IDE automatically creates new instances of OracleConnection and OracleDataAdapter components preconfigured to reference that particular table.

 Taking advantage of component designers' extended capabilities

 dbForge Fusion has its own comprehensive documentation that describes every aspect of using the software, contains walkthroughs and reference information.
 There are several ways to open the documentation:

-Use an appropriate shortcut in the Start menu, for instance, Start - Programs
+- Use an appropriate shortcut in the Start menu, for instance, Start - Programs - Devart dbForge Fusion - Documentation.

-Use a command in the IDE: Tools - Devart dbForge Fusion - Help.
+- Use a command in the IDE: Tools - Devart dbForge Fusion - Help.

 - Focus on any dbForge Fusion element (for example, on the Database Explorer), and press F1.